Kent Twitchell: Biography

 In 2008 Twitchell settled a lawsuit against the U.S. Government and 12 other defendants (Kent Twitchell v.
 West Coast General Corp et al.) for painting over his 70 ft landmark mural of Edward Ruscha, an important Los Angeles-based Pop artist.
 The settlement amount – $1.1 million – is believed to be the largest settlement ever under the seldom-invoked Federal Visual Artists Rights Act (VARA) or the California Art Preservation Act (CAPA).
 VARA and CAPA forbid desecration, alteration, or destruction of certain public works of art without prior notice to the artist to allow for removal.

 Twitchell had a show in Los Angeles in April 2009 at the LOOK gallery entitled "Thriller: The King of Pop Meets the King of Cool: Exploring the Lost Works of Kent Twitchell."
 The exhibition included sketches, photos and drawings for "lost" murals, as well as one that was completed but never installed or shown to the public: Segments of his 100 ft, 60 ft portrait of Michael Jackson, that Jackson had commissioned Twitchell to do in 1990 for the side of the former Barker Bros. building in Hollywood, now the El Capitan Theatre, and also in the show was a repaint of his 1971 2-story mural of Steve McQueen.

 Michael Jackson worked closely with Twitchell for three years on the Smooth Criminal Mural project.
 After the 1994 scandal, the mural had been put on pause, but interest resparked after his death in 2009.

 In November 2009 Twitchell painted two murals on two pieces of the Berlin wall for the 20-year anniversary of the fall of the Berlin Wall.
 One was the portrait of John Kennedy, the other Ronald Reagan.
 They depicted the US Presidents at the beginning and the fall of the Berlin wall.
-Controversy ensued and Twitchell was disappointed when only one piece could fit in the installation as per the organizers of the exhibit.
+Twitchell was disappointed when only one piece could fit in the installation as per the organizers of the exhibit.
 Twitchell decided to display half of each piece in the exhibit which worked out perfectly.

-Twitchell's latest project in 2017 was a repaint of his Ed Ruscha monument, which is now permanently on The Historic American Hotel in the Arts District of Downtown Los Angeles.
+In 2017, Twitchell repainted of his Ed Ruscha monument, which is now permanently on The Historic American Hotel in the Arts District of Downtown Los Angeles.

 Twitchell has received honorary doctorate degrees from Biola University, Otis College of Art and Design, and California State University, Los Angeles.
-He currently sits on the Board of Trustees at Otis College of Art and Design, is on the Board of Advisors at the Biola University Art Department and is an MFA Mentor at Laguna College of Art and Design.
+He currently sits on the board of trustees at Otis College of Art and Design, is on the Board of Advisors at the Biola University Art Department and is an MFA Mentor at Laguna College of Art and Design.